Nigerian bandit conflict: Adamu Aliero Yankuzo

-Adamu Aliero Yankuzo, better known as Yankuzo, is the leader of a bandit group that operates in the forested regions of Katsina and Zamfara states.
+Adamu Aliero Yankuzo is the leader of a bandit group that operates in the forested regions of Katsina and Zamfara states.
 He controls a bandit group numbering about 2,000.
-Yankuzo is 45 years old and was born in Yankuzo village.
-He has at least one son.
+Yankuzo was born in Yankuzo village.
 On 16 June 2020, Yankuzo was declared wanted by the Katsina State Police Command for five million Nigerian naira.
 Yankuzo's gang has carried out a number of attacks, including the killing 52 people in Kadisau village in revenge for the arrest of his son on 9 June 2020.
 He was declared wanted after his gang members confessed to the kidnapping of innocent villagers, killing of women and rustling of more than hundreds of cattle.